Steph375/PawnsGame/README.md

   to identify which stage of gameplay they represent.
 * .txt files transcribing Strategies 1 and 2 can be found in the same location

+## HW 7
+### Changes for part 3
+* Ensured that cards could not be selected in a player's GUI window if it's not that player's turn.
+* Changed the name of the startGame method in the model interface to setUpGame to more accurately describe the behavior of that method.
+* In the model, added a `addModelListener` method to add a ModelListener to the model
+* In the model added a new `startGame` method that notifies the ModelListeners that it's the first player's turn.
+* We updated the main method in **PawnsBoardGame** to use the new controller
+* We changed the game screenshots to reflect the new label at the top that indicates who's turn it is

+### New Classes
+* We created an interface **ActionPlayer** representing a player that can take actions in our game this interface is found in the **player** package, and has a
+* We created a **MachinePlayer** implementation of that interface, also in the **player** package to handle the behavior of an AI player when it's their turn to play.
+* We created a **HumanPlayer** implementation of that interface in the same **player** package.
+  This implementation does nothing in the startTurn method, as input from the human player will be delivered to the controller directly from user interaction with the GUI.
+* We created a **PlayerCreator** class in the **player** package that contains the static factory method build(PlayerColor, String) which creates a player of the specified color and type (human, or the Strategy to be used by an AI player)

+* Added a **ModelListener** interface to the **controller** package to serve as an observer of the changing state of the model.
+Specifically, when the turn changes and when the game ends.
+* Created a **GameController** class in the **controller** package that moderates interactions between the GUI and the model.

+* created new classes for testing and mocking components in the **test** directory:
+  * ControllerTest
+  * MachinePlayerTest
+  * MockActionPlayer
+  * MockModel
+  * MockPlayer
+  * MockView

+### Main / Updated JAR
+* The main method for PawnsBoardGame (and the JAR that runs it) takes arguments from the command line in the form: <red deck file path> <blue deck file path> <red player type> <blue player type>
+* type means either "human" or the name of the strategy:
+  * 'strategy1' will create an AI player using the FillFirst strategy
+  * 'strategy2' will create an AI player using the ControlBoard strategy
+  * 'strategy3' will create an AI player using the MaximizeScore strategy
+  * 'strategy4' will create an AI player using the NoGoodMove strategy
+  * The AI player can also use MultipleStrategies.
+These are inputted in a comma separated list.
+    For example, 'strategy2, strategy1'
+* Notably, the main method ends with `model.startGame();`.
+Without this method call, the controller won't know that it's the red player's turn, and interacting with either frame will produce an error message that it's not your turn.